richardschoen/howtostuff/installmariadbonibmi.md

 # Setting the IP binding address and TCP port for the MariaDB server in my.cnf config file

 Use nano editor, vim or other editor to edit ***/QOpenSys/etc/mariadb/my.cnf*** file so the server will listen on TCP/IP addresses.
 We will enable access on all IP addresses.
+If you prefer using hte green screen you can use the following command to edit the configuration file: ```EDTF '/QOpenSys/etc/mariadb/my.cnf'```

-Edit /QOpenSys/etc/mariadb/my.cnf
+Edit ***/QOpenSys/etc/mariadb/my.cnf***
 Add the [mysqld] directive and the following 2 entries: bind-address and port:

 ```